opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

   - Preview, to open in a new tab the Opendatasoft portal with the newly applied configurations
   - Make live, to define the newly applied configurations as the new, live theme available on the Opendatasoft portal

-- The API key for offline development management block, which allows the generation of new API keys.
+- The **API key for offline development** management block, which allows the use and generation of new API keys (see note below for more information).

+.. admonition:: Note
+   :class: note

+   It is possible to create stylesheets outside the platform, with any standard web developping tool, and to push them to the platform using an API key.
+For an easier and quicker usage, the `Opendatasoft Portal Development Kit <https://github.com/opendatasoft/ods-portal-devkit>`_ is at disposal: it is an open source project created by Opendatasoft, that can be downloaded on Github.

+   To find and use a theme API key, click on the **API key for offline development** block to expand it.
+The current API key is displayed in the block, ready to be copied and used.

+   It is also possible to generate a new API key by clicking on the "Generate new key" button.
+However, be careful when generating new API keys: only the current one can be used, which means that generating a new API key revokes all previous ones.

 - A block of 6 tabs, each one allowing to configure a part of an Opendatasoft portal theme:

   - **Layout options**, to modify the general layout of the portal